Ghanaians in the US Army Give Fans a Glimpse of Their Lifestyle

 What stood out most was the warmth and familiarity shared between the men.

-Despite being in a foreign country, their playful teasing and laughter reflected a strong bond, reminding viewers that their Ghanaian roots remain at the centre of their identities.
+Despite being in a foreign country, their playful teasing and laughter reflected a strong bond, reminding viewers that their Ghanaian roots are the centre of their identities.

 Read also